taiidani/terraform-provider-jenkins/docs/resources/folder.md

----
----

-# jenkins_folder
+# jenkins_folder Resource

 Manages a folder within Jenkins.

-The Jenkins installation that uses this resource is expected to have the [Cloudbees Folders Plugin](https://plugins.jenkins.io/cloudbees-folder) installed in their system.
+~> The Jenkins installation that uses this resource is expected to have the [Cloudbees Folders Plugin](https://plugins.jenkins.io/cloudbees-folder) installed in their system.

 ## Example Usage